E-Shiels/appointments/notes.md

 4. Add all routes. - DONE

-5. Build basic version of all views.
+5. Build basic version of all views. - DONE

-6. Build out sessions and controller.
+6. Build out sessions and controller. - DONE

-7. Add authentication.
+7. Add authentication and authorization.

 8. Finish all controller methods.